Having some trouble coming up with personal training advertising ideas?

 Personal training is a business that often can be difficult to market, or seem daunting to approach.
 Part of this is that as a trainer, you make money by being in the gym with clients, but in order to gather those clients, you have to market.
 This can create an uncomfortable catch 22.
 You want to market, but if you leave someone might come by.
 How can you make this faster, easier and more effective?
 Well, start getting your clients to market for you through reviews, social media and word of mouth for one.
-The big thing though, is that by using a marketing automation software, you can ensure quick, easy communication with your prospects, store their information, and learn what your prospects respond to more.
+The big thing though, is that by using a marketing automation software and a few personal training advertising campaigns, you can ensure quick, easy communication with your prospects, store their information, and learn what your prospects respond to more.
 You can evolve your sales process as your clients and prospective clients needs do.

 How can you do that?
 Well, I'm glad you asked.
-Here are eight examples of promotional ideas that you can use in your business that would be easily automated with our software.
+Here are eight examples of personal training advertising ideas that you can use in your business that would be easily automated with our software.

 1. “Everybody Wins” Contests

 By setting up your referral program with a two-pronged rewards strategy, you double the likelihood that clients will want to refer friends and family.
-Offering a small prize to anyone who brings in referrals, and then entering them in a draw for a large grand prize means that people have that much more incentive.
+Using a personal trainer ad offering a small prize to anyone who brings in referrals, and then entering them in a draw for a large grand prize means that people have that much more incentive.
 An announcement could be placed in your monthly newsletter, and then an email campaign congratulating individual winners, as well as announcing special deals that they can use in the next contest.
 At the end, a final email could be automated to congratulate this month's winner, facilitating a sense of community rather than direct competition.

 2. Free Session Trials

 The longer something like this runs, the more people will take you up on it.
 This also means that you run the risk of generating leads that aren't good for more than the trial.
-If you find that you're getting a lot of bad leads, shorten it up, but here's how it can be automated.
+If you find that you're getting a lot of bad leads with your personal trainer ad, try integrating automation.
 By having them sign up on your web page, reminding them of their trial period, and following up with them using automated emails or text messages to remind them to keep up the agreed upon routines, as well as an email with their personal stats at the beginning and the end of the training routine you could boost conversions significantly.
+Once you gained their contact information, you can even continue follow up with other personal training advertising campaigns that may be seeing success.

 4. Stay Busy (Even If It's For Free)